MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 # Windows Support

-> [!IMPORTANT]
-> Our team has shipped diagnostics support for WPF and WinForms applications as a part of our Summer 2019 work!
-Refer to our [diagnostics features](~/diagnostics/features.md) and [WPF/WinForms SDK](~/sdk/crashes/wpf-winforms.md) pages for more information.
+App Center currently supports diagnostics for WPF and WinForms applications targeting .NET Framework or .NET Core 3, and UWP apps released through the Windows store.
+This page details the current level of support and the upcoming changes for UWP apps.
+For WPF and WinForms apps, refer to our [diagnostics features](~/diagnostics/features.md) and [WPF/WinForms SDK](~/sdk/crashes/wpf-winforms.md) pages for more information.

 ## Universal Windows Platform

-> [!NOTE]
-> We expect to make some improvements in our UWP support in the following months.
-Follow our proposed [Windows plan](https://github.com/microsoft/appcenter/blob/specs/specs/2019-04/Windows-Plan.md)for more details.
-You can leave us a comment or file a Github issue if you have any questions or feedback.
-See [help and feedback](../help.md).

 App Center supports basic diagnostics features for UWP apps to help you fix your crashes.
 We have not yet implemented full feature parity for UWP apps so there are some known limitations and missing features compared to other supported platforms.
 To enable App Center’s diagnostics for your UWP app, make sure you have the App Center SDK integrated for your app.
 Learn more about the UWP SDK in [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md).

 ### Features Supported